LowGravityPL/raccoonwp.github.io/pages/theme-development.md

 1. Run `npm install` command.

-### Theme structure (rough overview, some files and dirs were omitted for readability)
+### Theme structure
+This is a rough overview, various files and directories were omitted for readability.

 ```
 ├── app                            # main theme directory
 │   ├── base                       # basic/core functionalities
 │   │   ├── lib                    # a place for classes/helpers
 │   │   ├── setup                  # files containing theme setup functions like assets enqueue, sidebars, menus
 │   ├── data-helpers               # a place where you should put your data fetching functions (only theme related ones!)
-│├── templates                     # directory for page/component templates
+│   ├── templates                  # directory for page/component templates
-│└── translations                  # this is where you should put your translation files
+│   └── translations               # this is where you should put your translation files
 ├── assets                         # raw assets directory
 │   ├── fonts
 │   ├── images